 Past EAs came from Indonesia in 2023, Nepal and Mexico 2019, Pakistan and Thailand 2018, Namibia 2017, Nigeria 2016, Bangladesh 2015, Colombia 2014, Botswana 2012, Costa Rica 2010, Armenia 2009, Morocco 2008, Vietnam 2007, Ethiopia 2006, and Argentina

-The American Statistical Association (ASA) Committee on International Relations in Statistics (CIRS) is seeking qualified nationals from Rwanda,
+The American Statistical Association (ASA) Committee on International Relations in Statistics (CIRS) is seeking qualified nationals from countries

-In 2023, the ASA will select one Educational Ambassador to receive funding to attend the Joint Statistical Meetings and take one or more continuing education (CE) courses in an emerging area of research.
-The ambassadors will then return to disseminate
+The ASA will select one Educational Ambassador to attend the 2024 Joint Statistical Meetings and to take continuing education (CE) courses in emerging areas of research.
+The

-the subject matter in their home country and/or region.
+ambassador will then disseminate the subject matter related to at least one CE course in their home country and/or region.

-The ASA will arrange and pay for the selected ambassador’s airfare, hotel, meeting registration, and CE course registration.
-The ASA also will reimburse the visa application fee and provide a $500 stipend.
-The Educational Ambassador will
+The ASA will arrange and pay for the selected ambassador’s airfare, hotel, meeting registration, and CE courses registration.
+The ASA will reimburse the visa application fee and provide a $500 stipend.
+The Educational Ambassador will also receive

-Candidates for the ambassadorship must hold a PhD or equivalent degree in statistics or a related field and be employed at the level of assistant or associate professor at a recognized university or research organization promoting the teaching
+Candidates for the ambassadorship will hold a postgraduate degree (PhD preferred but not required) in biostatistics, statistics, or a related field and will typically be employed at a recognized university or research organization promoting the teaching

 The Committee on International Relations in Statistics (CIRS) puts out a call for applications through various international channels.
-The committee members and Chair also serve as the selection committee.
+The CIRS members will serve as the selection committee.